margaretmf/margaretmf.github.io/creativewriting.md

 It's a round trip back home to heal the breaking heart

-It tore my heart, my heart is breaking, my heart spinning I'm spending nighta fter night praying and dancing in hotels
+It tore my heart, my heart is breaking, my heart spinning I'm spending night after night praying and dancing in hotels

 Look at these people
 Cheerful people everywhere